CALL NOW: 301-656-6398

 Contact Our Office

-If you’re interested in learning more about tummy tuck surgery, contact our office to schedule your informative consultation with board-certified plastic surgeon, Dr. Barry J. Cohen today.
+If you’re considering a tummy tuck in Fulton, contact our office to schedule your informative consultation with board-certified plastic surgeon, Dr. Barry J. Cohen today.

 Procedures are performed by Dr. Barry Cohen, Board Certified Plastic and Reconstructive Surgeon with great interest in cosmetic surgery.
 Procedures conducted in Rockville MD, and McLean, VA.